ArtShp/numberlink-SAT-solver/README.md

 ### Input file format

-Input file is a normal text file.
-It represents a puzzle field to be solved.
+The input file is a normal text file representing a puzzle field to be solved.

-The first row has the only number $K$.
-The second row has numbers $N$ and $M$, that represent number of rows and columns respectively, separated with a whitespace.
+The first row contains the number $K$.
+The second row contains the numbers $N$ and $M$, representing number of rows and columns respectively, separated by a whitespace.

-Next $N$ rows consist of $M$ elements each.
-An element represents a specific cell.
+The next $N$ rows consist of $M$ elements each, where each element represents a specific cell.
-If there's a number in the game field, we copy it in the cell.
+If there is a number in the game field, it is copied into the cell.
-If there's an empty cell, we use a dot ('.') symbol instead.
+If there is an empty cell, a dot ('.') symbol is used instead.

 #### Example of input file